jetthoughts/jetthoughts.github.io/content/blog/prepare-pull-request-before-asking-review-git-pullrequest.md

 ## Use call to action

-In order to reach successful verification as fast as possible, you, as the author, should be responsible for your Pull Requests and their promotion.
-Use an explicit call to action when you’re asking for a review.
-“Please review” or “Please verify” are better than just “Done.”
-Address your request, identify, and name the person who will be responsible for the review.
-Use preferred channels for communication with your team members to duplicate the call to action.
-Check the progress of reviewing and remind the reviewer to check if there were no reaction.
+To speed up verification, authors should lead their pull requests.
+Use clear calls to action like "Please review" or "Please verify," instead of "Done."
+Route requests to the reviewer for personal attention.
+Use preferred communication channels to echo your request.

+> Also, check the review's progress and remind the reviewer if needed.

 ## The motivation to do the best

-This checklist will help your co-workers to avoid spending their time reading the bad code or going through other sloppy mistakes.
-Prevent the waste of time at the verification stage.
-Every issue that could be caught by us, but was caught by the reviewer instead — decreases the team productivity.
-Knowing that we get frank feedback should be a motivation for writing the perfect code.
+This checklist helps coworkers avoid bad code and mistakes, saving time during reviews.
+Issues caught by reviewers lower team productivity.
+Honest feedback motivates us to improve our code.

+---

-**Sergey Sviridov** is a Software Engineer at [JetThoughts](https://www.jetthoughts.com/).
-Follow him on [LinkedIn](https://www.linkedin.com/in/sergey-sviridov-83007199) or [GitHub](https://github.com/SviridovSV).
+**Sergey Sviridov** works as a software engineer at [JetThoughts](https://www.jetthoughts.com/).
+You can connect with him on [LinkedIn](https://www.linkedin.com/in/sergey-sviridov-83007199) or [GitHub](https://github.com/SviridovSV).

-**Andriy Parashchuk** is a Software Engineer at [JetThoughts](https://www.jetthoughts.com/).
-Follow him on [LinkedIn](https://www.linkedin.com/in/andriy-parashchuk-3aa56468/) or [GitHub](https://github.com/andriyParashchuk).
+**Andriy Parashchuk** is also a software engineer at [JetThoughts](https://www.jetthoughts.com/).
+You can find him on [LinkedIn](https://www.linkedin.com/in/andriy-parashchuk-3aa56468/) or [GitHub](https://github.com/andriyParashchuk).

->  *If you enjoyed this story, we recommend reading our [latest tech stories](https://jtway.co/latest) and [trending tech stories](https://jtway.co/trending).*
+> *If you liked this story, we recommend our [latest tech stories](https://www.jetthoughts.com/blog/)*